 On February 8, 1921 twenty thousand people, braving temperatures so low that musical instruments froze, marched in a funeral procession in the town of Dimitrov, a suburb of Moscow.
-They came to pay their respects to a man, Petr Kropotkin, … Read More
+They came to pay their respects to a man, Petr Kropotkin, and his philosophy, anarchism.
+Some 90 years later few know of Kropotkin.
+And the word anarchism … Read More

 Populism Circa 1999 by David Morris Institute for Local Self-Reliance February 9, 1999 – published in St. Paul Pioneer Press The election of Jesse Ventura set off a flurry of punditry about the meaning of the word “populist”.
-Governor Ventura … Read More
+Governor Ventura certainly fits to a “v” the first part of Webster’s New World Dictionary’s definition of a … Read More

 This 1992 report by David Morris is a review of the Mondragon Cooperative in Spain.
 The report examines cooperative structure, management, education, finance, and banking.